 The fees you pay for camping help us maintain campgrounds and camping infrastructure for everyone to enjoy.
 This page provides details of camping fees, transaction fees, discounts, and exemptions.

-Look on this page for information about:
+Look on this page to learn about:

-For a full park-by-park list of camping fees, download the camping fees and information supplement [PDF].
+For a park-by-park list of camping fees, download the camping fees and information supplement [PDF].
 For full details of our reservation policies, download the reservation services policies and terms [PDF].

 Camping fees and transaction fees

 To stay at a BC Parks campground, you may have to pay:

 - Camping fees, which pay for your campsite and other facilities

 - Transaction fees, which pay for use of the reservation service

 Taxes are included in camping fees.
 Taxes are added to any transaction fees you pay.

 Camping fees help us maintain park facilities.
 They include: